akshita-2002/SQL/sqlNotes.md

 - Database -> organized collection of structured data, usually controlled by DBMS.

+### Features of Database
-- It is a special software, it stores data in hard disk but when data is frequently accessed it is stored in RAM.
+1. It is a special software, it stores data in hard disk but when data is frequently accessed it is stored in RAM.

+2. Querying becomes easier

+3. CRUD is easy

+4. Backups are inbuilt

+5. Undo - easily (time limit)

+6. Performance

 -  why can't we put a database in our laptop -> because many user requests can't be handled

 - Database is stored in cloud